Spirik/GEM/README.md

 Supports [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) (since GEM ver.
 1.0) and [U8g2](https://github.com/olikraus/U8g2_Arduino) (since GEM ver.
 1.1) graphic libraries.

-> Note that both AltSerialGraphicLCD and U8g2 libraries are currently required, regardless of which one of them is actually used to drive display (although the one that is not used won't affect compiled sketch size).
+> Note that both AltSerialGraphicLCD and U8g2 libraries are required by default, regardless of which one of them is actually used to drive display (although the one that is not used won't affect compiled sketch size).
+However, it is possible (since GEM ver.
+1.2.2) to exclude support for not used one.
+See [Configuration](#configuration) section for details.

 > For use with AltSerialGraphicLCD library (by Jon Green) LCD screen must be equipped with [SparkFun Graphic LCD Serial Backpack](https://www.sparkfun.com/products/9352) and properly set up to operate using firmware provided with aforementioned library.

 > Cyrillic is partially supported in U8g2 version of GEM (since 1.1).
 Can be used in menu title, menu item labels (including variables, buttons, and menu page links), and select options.
 Editable strings with Cyrillic characters are not supported.

 > Optional support for editable variables of `float` and `double` data types was added since version 1.2 of GEM.
 It is enabled by default, but can be disabled by editing [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) file that ships with the library.
 Disabling this feature may save considerable amount of program storage space.
-See [Floating-point variables](#floating-point-variables) for details.
+See [Floating-point variables](#floating-point-variables) section for details.

 * [When to use](#when-to-use)
 * [Structure](#structure)